 The case was tried by Jim Sotos, John Timbo and Jordan Lejcar.'

 Jury Rejects False Arrest and Excessive Claims After Foot Pursuit (February 3, 2011)

 A federal jury rejected Willie Livingston's claim that he was falsely arrested after Chicago Police Officers chased him and allegedly threw him into a metal fence.
 The jury also found the officers not guilty of excessive force in connection with the orbital fracture Mr. Livingston received when he slipped and hit the corner of the fence during the pursuit.
 The case was presided over by the Honorable Judge Amy St. Eve.
 Livingston v.
 McDevitt, No. 09 C 7725, United States District Court, Northern District of Illinois.

-The case was tried by Elizabeth Ekl and Christina White.
+The case was tried by Elizabeth Ekl.

 Firm Wins Malicious Prosecution Case.

 "Cops didn't frame former death row inmate, jury says."
 Daily Herald, 8/20/09

 After a two week trial and nearly five hours of deliberation, a jury concluded that McHenry County Undersheriff Gene Lowery and retired Detectives Beverly Hendle and Christopher Pandre were not guilty of maliciously prosecuting Gary Gauger for the 1993 murders of his parents.
 Gary Gauger had claimed that his confession to those crimes was coerced during an 18 hour interrogation.
 Gauger v.
 Hendle, No. 03 LA 292, Circuit Court of the 22nd Judicial Circuit, McHenry County, Illinois.